 — Sarah Milroy, art critic

-The seacoast of Normandy churns with a forgotten history.
+The seacoast of Normandy churns with history.

 The war-relics presented here create an immersive experience on the theme of collective memory.
 They include WWII spy-craft and old Hollywood movies, dioramas and drone-mounted cameras, private post-war memoirs and wistful seaside photographs.
 These artifacts reveal war’s quantum traces.
 And they expose our civilization's longing for a final victory over death.

 War Sand seeks a great truth: What is history?

 And what does it mean to us, its creators and survivors?